Calculate sequential differences of values in numeric vectors.

 However, if you wanted, for instance, to calculate differences across spines (like harmonic intervals)

-you could manually set groupby = list(Piece, Record)
+you could manually set groupby = list(Piece, Record).

 Order